Improper Integral Calculator

 • Let f(x) be a continuous function and (+∞, a) is the given limit then you can split them so that the function limit exists. $$ \int_a^{+ \infty} f(x) dx \;=\; \lim_{t \to + \infty} \int_a^t f(x) dx $$

-• If f(x) is a continuous function over the (b,-∞) interval then its coverage if the limit exists other its diverge. $$ \int_{- \infty}^{b} f(x) dx \;=\; \lim_{t \to -\infty} \int_t^b f(x) dx $$
+• If f(x) is a continuous function over the (b,-∞) interval then it will converge, if the limit exists it will diverge. $$ \int_{- \infty}^{b} f(x) dx \;=\; \lim_{t \to -\infty} \int_t^b f(x) dx $$

 • If f(x) is a continuous function over the (+∞,-∞) interval then the given function is mostly diverged because of its limits. $$ \int_{-\infty}^{\infty} f(x)dx \;=\; \int_{-\infty}^0 f(x)dx + \int_0^{+\infty} f(x) dx $$